rambkk/PHP-utility/README.md

 (c) Ram Narula
-You can use this information, do give credit: github rambkk - Ram Narula - pluslab.net
+You can use this information, kindly do give credit: github rambkk - Ram Narula - pluslab.net